PSA: Don’t charge a frozen smartphone – here’s why

 While using a smartphone or another tech gadget in the cold might be fine, we’re here today to remind you not to charge your lithium-ion-powered tech when the device is below freezing.

 Just don’t.
 Wait until it has warmed up to room temperature, whether you were out on the slopes or you just snagged your new iPhone delivery off the porch.
-We’ll tell you why.

-Wait, why shouldn’t you charge your devices if they’re freezing?
+Why shouldn’t you charge your devices if they’re freezing?

 Every battery has a rough lifespan with charge and discharge cycles, and that display keeps track of it.

 A single cold charge can instantly reduce the capacity of that battery, and it’s proportional to the speed of the charging.

-Your device’s lifespan is reduced, that’s bad news.
-The really bad news is that your lifespan could be reduced; as you’ve turned your phone/flashlight/etc into a grenade with an unknown fuse length.
-Really.
-We’re not joking around.
+Your device’s lifespan is reduced; that’s bad news.
+The really bad news is that your lifespan could be reduced, as you’ve turned your phone/flashlight/etc into a grenade with an unknown fuse length.

-The worrying thing here is that other than the shortened charge capacity, you won’t otherwise know you’re putting something liable to explode in your pocket.
+The worrying thing is that besides the shortened charge capacity, you won’t otherwise know you’re putting something liable to explode in your pocket.
 It’s a case of when not if.

-Here’s why you can’t charge your smartphone when it is below freezing
+Why you can’t charge your smartphone when it is below freezing

-In a lithium-ion battery, it’s lithium ions that move across to the anode from the cathode.
+In a lithium-ion battery, lithium ions move across to the anode from the cathode.
 It’s a little like moving water from one sponge to another.

 It gets coated in pure lithium instead.
-Now think back to science class, and that impressive “lithium dropped into water” reaction.
+Think back to science class and that impressive “lithium dropped into water” reaction.
 Now imagine that happening while in your jeans.

 Safe charging in cold temperatures

 We’re not saying you can’t charge your devices if it’s cold out.
-We’re saying you have to be careful if you think your lithium-ion battery is below 32°F/0°C.
+We’re saying you must be careful if you think your lithium-ion battery is below 32°F/0°C.

 The good news is that using your lithium-ion batteries in these temperatures won’t cause the same effect.
-Take your selfies, listen to your tunes, call your friends and family.
+Take your selfies, listen to your tunes, and call your friends and family.
 Just stay away from the charger.